What are the treatments of tinnitus?

 Causes of Tinnitus

 Tinnitus is usually related to hearing loss.
 Most theories suggest that as the cochlear stops sending normal signals to the brain, we become confused and develop our own noise to fill the gap.
+The key causes of tinnitus are:

 • Loud noise exposure